Long steam tricycle

-The Long steam tricycle appears to be one of the earliest preserved examples of a steam tricycle, built by George A. Long around 1880 and patented in 1883.
+The Long steam tricycle appears to be one of the earliest preserved examples of a steam tricycle, built by George Alvin Long around 1880 and patented in 1883.
 One example was built, which after some years of use was dismantled and the parts dispersed.
-In 1946, one John H. Bateman, with assistance from the 96-year-old Long, reassembled the machine, which is now on display at the Smithsonian Institution.
+In 1946, one John H. Bacon, with assistance from the 96-year-old Long, reassembled the machine, which is now on display at the Smithsonian Institution.
 The example at the Smithsonian has been noted as the "oldest completely operable self-propelled road vehicle in the museum".

 In 2004–2010, the item was displayed at Blackhawk Museum in northern California.

 Specifications

 Specifications in the infobox to the right are from the Smithsonian Institution America on the Move collection.

 Steering the two front wheels was accomplished via two independent tillers which would have made simultaneous steering and control of the brake levers difficult for a single individual.